On Some Local Geometry of Bi-Contact Structures: An Invariant Metric

 Given the relative simplicity of the connection, we may calculate the curvature two form.
 Let $\Theta$ be the $\mathfrak{so}(4)$-valued 2-form with nonzero entries given by

 and $\Theta^3_4=0$.

 From the curvature 2-forms, we find that the scalar curvature is $S=-(E^2/2+2C^2+7+\epsilon )<0$.
 Moreover, we may compute $\text{Pf}(\Theta)$ and in so doing we find that

 where $\Omega=\omega^1\wedge\omega^2\wedge\omega^3\wedge\omega^4$.
-Of course, $\wt{M}$ is an exact symplectic manifold, and hence there are no closed examples to which may apply the Chern-Gauss-Bonnett theorem.
+Of course, $\wt{M}$ is an exact symplectic manifold, and hence there are no closed examples to which one may apply the Chern-Gauss-Bonnet theorem.
 Never-the-less, it may be possible to understand such manifolds with ends that admit finite volume and known extensions of the Chern-Gauss-Bonnet theorem.
+Indeed, since $dC\wedge \omega^1\wedge \omega^2 =C_3\,\Omega\neq0$ and $dC_3\wedge \omega^3=0$ then the invariant $C$ ought to generically be a Morse-Bott function, and its critical surfaces may well define $M$ as a manifold with ends.
+Understanding the corresponding $\wt{M}$ of such an $M$ with ends would be of potential interest in symplectic topology of 4-manifolds.